tg-sec/CTF-Writeup/NahamCon_CTF_2020/writeup.md

 Step 1:

-    CTF is to become a Admin and get the flag. so Question is how to become admin. tried SQL Injuction but no work.may be we have to do with a session management.so do inspact element goto Network section
+    Challenge is to become a Admin and get the flag. so Question is how to become admin. tried SQL Injuction but no work.may be we have to do with a session management.so do inspact element goto Network section.

 ![nahamcon](/resource/NahamCon/u2.png)

 Step 2:

-    we get that we have a GET request may be we can manipulate some value.in header response of GET request we get a Cookie=gt
+    we get that we have a GET request may be we can manipulate some value.in header response of GET request we get a Cookie=gt.
 ![nahamcon](/resource/NahamCon/u3.png)

  `Edit the same request and replace Cookie=gt with admin`

 Step 3:

-    In response section we get a weird word
+    In response section we get a weird word.
 ![nahamcon](/resource/NahamCon/u4.png)

  Step 4: